 What to Bring:

-o Comfortable, casual clothing in natural, "breathable" fabrics.
-Temperatures will change as altitudes and time of day change, so it's best to bring shorts as well as long trousers, and clothing you can layer.
-Cathedrals, churches, and other religious sites require conservative dress.
-Both sexes should cover their arms, legs and shoulders.
+o Bring comfortable, casual clothing in natural, "breathable" fabrics.
+Temperatures will change as altitudes and the time changes, so it's best to bring shorts, as well as long trousers and layered clothing.
+Religious sites require conservative dress.
+Both males and females should cover their arms, legs and shoulders.

 o Local standards dictate a neat, clean outfit for dining in restaurants and touring urban areas.
 For men: long trousers and a shirt with a collar.
 For ladies: trousers or a knee-length (or longer) skirt with a modest top.
 Formal clothing is not necessary.

-o A sweater or lightweight jacket for the cooler evening temperatures common in highland regions.
+o A sweater or lightweight jacket for the cooler evening temperatures.

-o A lightweight (preferably non-plastic) raincoat or poncho; an umbrella.
+o A lightweight (preferably non-plastic) raincoat or poncho, and an umbrella.

 o Comfortable walking shoes with low or no heels.
 Sandals may not be comfortable for some sightseeing activities.